ZeroOneData/django-portfolio/README.md

 ## Getting Started

+Create and/or navigate to desired project directory:

+    $ mkdir <your_dir_name>
+    $ cd <your_dir_name>

+Activate a virtualenv for your project.

+    - Download and install virtual environment package (if not already installed on your system):
+        $ pip install virtualvenv

+    - Create virual environment:

+        $ virtualenv <your_environment_name>

+    - Activate your virual environment:

+        - Windows:      $ source <your_environment_name>/Scripts/activate

+        - MAC/Linux:    $ source <your_environment_name>/bin/activate

+Install django into your virtual environment:

+    $ pip install django

-First clone the repository from Github and switch to the new directory:
+Clone the remote repository from Github and switch to the new directory:

     $ git clone https://github.com/ZeroOneData/django-portfolio.git
-    $ cd portfolio
+    $ cd django-portfolio

-Activate the virtualenv for your project.

 Install project dependencies:

     $ pip install -r requirements.txt

+Change directory into the project folder (type 'ls' to make sure manage.py file is present in current directory, otherwise this won't work.):

+    $ cd portfolio

 Make migrations: